Pro/dkim-exchange/README.md

 To recreate your private key just open the Configuration tool and for each domain press the `Generate key` button.
 Make sure to update the DNS too.

+Additionally, the `Message-ID` header field changed its name.
+Open the `DKIM Settings` Tab in the configurator, remove the `Message-ID` entry from `Headers to sign` list, and add `MessageId` as the corresponding header.

 # Updating Exchange Server

 Before you update the Exchange Server, you have to make sure that the DKIM Signer Version is compatible with the new Exchange Version.
 Thus the following steps are suggested to avoid any Upgrade problems: